Spiro94/gadfly_flutter_template/examples/hello_world/docs/walkthrough_of_example.md

 │   ├── settings.json
 #  A whitelist of words that would otherwise be considered incorrect.
 │   └── spellright.dict
-# The `Makefile` is a convenience file to make running CLI commands more convenient.
+# The file is to make running CLI commands more convenient.
 # See `docs/development.md` and `docs/testing.md` for further details
 ├── Makefile
 # This file simply points to the `docs/` directory.